 Ultimate Texas Hold’em

 Ultimate Texas Hold’em is a casino game version of Texas Hold’em poker that also goes by the name Casino Hold’em or Texas Hold’em bonus poker at PA casinos.

 The big difference from traditional poker is that players go up against the dealer instead of each other.
 However, the goal of making the best five-card poker hand using two dealt cards and five community cards remains the same.

 The game has a theoretical RTP of 97.84% at PA casinos and should be the same at PA online casinos.

 Let It Ride is a poker-style casino game where players try to make the best five-card poker hand with three cards of their own and two community cards.

 Players are then offered two opportunities to withdraw one-third of their bets and fold.
 The first comes after the cards are dealt allowing players to take two bets back.
-The second comes after the first community card is turned over allowing players to take the third bet back.
+The second occurs after the first community card is turned over enabling players to take the third bet back.

-Payouts are based on the strength of the hand but begin with a pair of tens.
-The game has a theoretical RTP of 96.49 percent.
+Payouts are based on the strength of the hand but begin with a pair of 10s.
+The game has a theoretical RTP of 96.49%.